Cost of Attendance

 Budget Increase Request

 Students cannot borrow loans or receive financial aid in excess of their COA.
-If you have not received your maximum award due to meeting your budget, you may contact the Office of Student Financial Aid to complete a Request for Budget Increase.
+If you have not received your maximum award due to meeting your budget, you may complete a Budget Increase Request.
 COA's can only be approved for several reasons, such as a computer purchase, child care expenses, extra tuition/course-related costs, etc.